PORTLAND, Oregon — Oregon wildlife officials voted in Salem Monday to remove the gray wolf from the state's Endangered Species Act list.

-The state's wolf plan calls for initiating a process to delist the wolves when the conservation objective of four breeding pairs for three consecutive years in eastern Oregon is reached.
-That objective was met in early 2015.
+The state's wolf plan calls for initiating a process to consider stripping wolves of legal protections when eastern Oregon hits a population of four breeding pairs for three consecutive years.
+That goal was met in January.